lovethedrake/brigdrake-demo/README.md

-# brigdrake-demo
+# BrigDrake Demo

-This is a dedicated repository for demonstrating brigdrake.
+This is a dedicated repository for demonstrating BrigDrake.
 Its existence means we don't have to pollute other [lovethedrake](https://github.com/lovethedrake) repositories with nonsense PRs.